zynksoftware/Zynk-Workflow/_docs/Quikflw-Connector/Quickflw-Product-XML.md

 | Purchases Tax Code | PurchasesTaxCode/Value | No VAT | string | |

 #### Sales Tax Code
-Quickflw supports tax codes.
-These to be setup by navigating to the settings cog on the top right and selecting 'Account Settings'.
+Quickflw supports tax codes, they can be setup by navigating to the settings cog on the top right and selecting 'Account Settings'.

 ```xml
 <SalesTaxCode>